Connectors Overview

 Sync schedule

 Each connection has a configurable sync interval (e.g., every 15 minutes, every hour, daily).
-Webhooks can trigger immediate re-sync when supported by the source.

 Manual sync: Click Sync Now in the connection detail view to trigger an immediate sync.